Symptothermie : la contraception naturelle est-elle vraiment fiable ?

 • A temperature that varies

-In the 1900s, Dutch gynecologist Theodoor van de Velde noticed the biphasic change in basal temperature.
-The latter is low during the first phase of the menstrual cycle and high during the second.
+In the 1900s, the Dutch gynecologist Theodoor van de Velde observed the biphasic change in basal body temperature.
+It is low during the first phase of the menstrual cycle and high during the second.

 In the 1930s, gynecologists Knaus and Ogino discovered that ovulation occurs between 12 and 16 days before the next period.
 The second phase of the cycle is therefore stable.
-This is the first that can vary greatly.
+It is the first phase that can vary greatly.

 • Cervical mucus that changes

-Alix: As its name suggests, it is the observation of cervical mucus (sympto) and the monitoring of basal temperature (thermia).
+Alix: As the name suggests, it involves observing cervical mucus (sympto) and monitoring basal temperature (thermie).

 By combining these two indicators, it is possible to identify the fertile window , the period during which sexual intercourse could result in pregnancy.

-Cervical mucus and basal temperature are influenced by sex hormones, estrogen and progesterone, they give us precise information to know where we are in our cycle.
+Cervical mucus and basal body temperature are influenced by sex hormones, estrogen and progesterone, and they give us precise information to know where we are in our cycle.

-You may have already noticed that sometimes you have dry white discharge, other times they are creamier, sometimes they are stretchy like raw egg white and you may also have have a sensation of “splash” and notice like water at the bottom of your underwear.
-It's all cervical mucus!
+You may have already noticed that sometimes your vaginal discharge is completely dry, other times it's creamier, sometimes it's stretchy like raw egg white, and you might also experience a "splash" sensation and notice something like water in your underwear.
+All of this is cervical mucus!

-At each phase of the cycle, its dominant hormones and its appearance of mucus.
+Each phase of the cycle has its dominant hormones and its own cervical mucus appearance.

-Sex hormones also influence basal temperature.
+Sex hormones also influence basal body temperature.
 This increases after ovulation thanks to progesterone.

 Once you know where you stand, you can either abstain to avoid pregnancy or have intercourse to maximize your chances of conceiving.